Good afternoon, friends, music lovers, thrill seekers, conversation.

 A lot of it was just myth.

-Uh and if you're ch if you if you're gonna doubt them in other places, let me suggest to you, David, uh, that you uh you have some doubts in their reporting about uh what's going on in the war on terror, particular individual incidents like uh like this Hadithah.
+And if you're going to doubt them in other places, let me suggest to you, David, that you have some doubts in there reporting about what's going on in the war on terror, individual incidents like this Haditha.

 He said the troops followed military rules of engagement.

-Now no one's been charged in the Hadith case, but you wouldn't believe that, listening to the drive-by media.
+Now, no one's been charged in the Haditha case, but you wouldn't believe that listening to the drive-by media.

-The uh case centers on allegations that a small number of Marines from Camp Pendleton's Third Battalion, 1st Marine Regiment, killed 24 Iraqi civilians, including unarmed uh women, unarmed women and children on November 19th after a roadside bomb killed a fellow Marine.
+The case centers on allegations that a small number of Marines from Camp Pendleton's 3rd Battalion, 1st Marine Regiment, killed 24 Iraqi civilians, including unarmed women, unarmed women, and children, on November 19th after a roadside bomb killed a fellow Marine.

 Puckett quoted the sergeant as describing a house-to-house search that went wrong and resulted in unintended civilian deaths.